-When borrowing to pay for school, you have a few options for financial aid, including federal and private student loans.
-However, you may be limited to borrowing up to the cost of attendance your school determines—unless you take out uncertified student loans.
+When taking out loans to pay for school, your financial aid options include federal and private student loans.
+You are often limited to borrowing an amount your school determines—unless you take out uncertified student loans.

-This guide will explain how these unusual education loans work and help you determine if uncertified student loans are right for you.
+This guide will explain how these education loans work and help determine whether uncertified student loans suit you.

 In this guide: